 Home Chef

 Most of the available meals are perfect for dinner.
-There are also some 5-minute lunches included for $7.99 a serving, which could be ideal for many situations.
+There are also some five minute lunches included for $7.99 a serving, which could be ideal for many situations.
 The range of meals alone makes Home Chef appealing.
 Most services have a very limited menu to choose from.
 That can make it difficult to find foods that you like.

 The menu is also useful for people with allergies.
 Home Chef doesn’t specifically offer allergen-friendly meals.
 However, the company does use tags to show the allergens present in each meal.
 This makes it easy to only choose meals that you can eat.
-You’re also able to select your meals for up to 5 weeks at a time – making planning a breeze.
+You’re also able to select your meals for up to five weeks at a time – making planning a breeze.

 Then there’s the price.
-Most of the meals from Home Chef cost $9.95 per serving.
+Most of the meals from Home Chef cost $9.99 per serving.
 This is much cheaper than many other services.
 It’s also a simple pricing structure.
 You don’t need to choose your meals carefully to make sure that they aren’t too expensive.
 Instead, your price will normally remain the same, regardless of the meals that you select.
 You can check out my experience with Home Chef to find out how the service stacks up.

-Hello Fresh is one of the most ambitious meal kit companies.
+HelloFresh is one of the most ambitious meal kit companies.
 They offer services in a number of different countries, providing high-quality and amazing food each time.
 Their approach to selling dinners involves a meal plan model.

 Allergen information is provided for each of the weekly dishes.
-You can click through to find full details, including the ingredients list, preparation time, nutritional information and even the recipe.
+You can click through to find full details, including the ingredients list, preparation time, nutritional information, and even the recipe.
 I’ve tried out the subscription myself.
 Take a look at my experiences to see what you can expect with the subscription.

 Blue Apron